Find excellent quality dementia care at home:

 Learning a loved one has dementia can be a worrying and stressful time.
 Family members are often untrained or unable to support someone with dementia.
 Others might not have a full understanding of what dementia is like to live with.

-We believe receiving dementia home care helps to keep some continuity as other things change.
-Leaving the beloved home filled with familiarity and memories can be unsettling at the best of times but can bring added concern to people living with dementia.
+We believe receiving dementia home care helps to keep some continuity as other things change; 60% of people receiving home-care services are living with dementia.1 Leaving the beloved home filled with familiarity and memories can be unsettling at the best of times but can bring added concern to people living with dementia.
 Remaining at home surrounded by treasured things helps retain a connection with a familiar place; home is where we feel comfortable, safe and belong.